Makiavelo/flex/docs/extras.md

 This will completely turn off the automatic schema synchronization, so saving models can fail if the attributes aren't defined on the database.

-## Documentation
+### Documentation
-The documentation of the classes can be found in the 'docs' folder.
+The documentation of the classes can be found in the 'phpdocs' folder.
 Can be viewed online on github pages here: https://makiavelo.github.io/flex/

-## Testing
+### Testing
 If you want to play with the code, install dev dependencies and run any of these commands:

 ```